cocos/cocos-docs/en/advanced-topics/meta.md

-# Resource Management Considerations --- meta files
+**meta** files# Resource Management Considerations --- meta files

-> **Note:** The full text of this article is reproduced from [WeChat public number: Quetta Planet](https://mp.weixin.qq.com/s/MykJaytb3t_oacude1cvIg), authorized by the author before reprinting
+> **Note:** The full text of this article is reproduced from [WeChat Official Account: Quetta Planet](https://mp.weixin.qq.com/s/MykJaytb3t_oacude1cvIg), authorized by the author before reprinting
 > **Author:** Shawn Zhang

-__Cocos Creator__ will generate a **meta file** with the same name for every file and directory in the **assets** directory.
-Understanding the role and mechanics of __Cocos Creator's__ generation of **meta files** can help developers solve resource conflicts, file loss, and missing component properties that are often encountered with team development.
-What is the **meta file** used for?
+__Cocos Creator__ will generate a **meta** file with the same name for every file and directory in the **assets** directory.
+Understanding the role and mechanics of __Cocos Creator's__ generation of **meta** files can help developers solve resource conflicts, file loss, and missing component properties that are often encountered with team development.
+What is the **meta** file used for?
 Let's take a look!

 ![](meta/missingscript.png)

 ## The Role of a Meta File

-Let's first look at what the **meta file** looks like in the scene:
+Let's first look at what the **meta** file looks like in the scene:

 ```js
 {